BTC gains 15% in 3 hours amid tight squeeze By Cointelegraph - Up News Info

 BTC gains 15% in 3 hours amid tight squeeze

-The price of has surged more than 10% over just a few hours earlier today, with prices quickly surging from roughly $35,000 to tag just shy of $40,000 on July 26.
+The price of (BTC) has surged more than 10% over just a few hours earlier today, with prices quickly surging from roughly $35,000 to tag just shy of $40,000 on Monday.

 Continue Reading on Coin Telegraph